swinterbourne/ewallace.github.io/team/_posts/2018-08-06-laura-tuck.md

 Dr. Laura Tuck is a Postdoctoral Research Associate in the Wallace lab.
 She completed her PhD in 2018 at the Univeristy of Edinburgh, on the structure and biochemistry of bacterial microcompartment proteins, working with [Jon Marles-Wright](http://www.marles-wright-lab.org/).
 Laura's current project is building a _Cryptococcus neoformans_ cloning toolkit and using this to study a conserved family of transmembrane proteins that are important for cell growth.

 Laura is currently funded by the Wellcome Trust.
+Her work in the lab was previously funded by the [Wellcome Trust's ISSF3 award](https://www.ed.ac.uk/medicine-vet-medicine/research-support-development-commercialisation/issf).